dcbaker/meson-plus-plus/README.md

 An experiment to implement Meson in C++

-There isn't much to see here, and probably won't be, and if there is it won't be for a long time.
-I'm not sure how much of Meson I want to re-implement either, maybe just enough for bootstrapping purposes, maybe a lot.
-Who knows.
+The project is advancing rapidly, but there's still a *lot* of work to do before it can be considered production ready.

 ## What is the status of Meson++?
 Can I use it for my project?

-Currently, Meson++ is capable of compiling **very** simple C++ executables and static archives, with limited linkage.
+Currently, Meson++ is capable of compiling simple C++ executables and static archives, as well as some custom_targets.
+There is a lot of functionality still missing, including dependencies.

+Currently, I'm pushing toward getting meson++ to be self hosting, to that end some features may not be implemented completely, only enough to self host.
+Once self hosting is achieved, I'll begin to flesh out support and fix bugs.

 ## FAQ